karakun/karakun.github.io/_posts/2026-08-28-coding-agent-pushed-deletion-to-main.md

 Both Claude Code and Codex have hooks that can refuse a command before it runs, and they are worth having.
 But they only see the text of the command the agent hands to the shell.
 They can spot an explicit `git push`.
 They cannot tell, from a command that runs a Python script, that the script pushes once it starts.
 That is exactly how my incident reached `main`.

 Git sees it.
-Every `git push` runs the [`pre-push` hook](https://git-scm.com/docs/githooks#_pre_push), no matter what process started it, unless the caller passes `--no-verify`.
+Any push made with the `git` command runs the [`pre-push` hook](https://git-scm.com/docs/githooks#_pre_push), no matter what process started it, unless the caller passes `--no-verify` or has pointed Git at a different hooks folder.
+A tool that pushes through a Git library instead of the `git` command never runs it.
 Git has no idea who I am, of course, but the environment that the push runs in does, and a hook can read that.

 Harnesses like Codex and Claude Code set an environment variable in every command they run, and the environment is inherited by everything that command spawns.
 Those variables are still there when a script the agent wrote pushes on its own, three processes deep.
 I checked what they actually set: